rainjs/rainjs/doc/source/server/authorization.rst

 -----------------

 There are 2 types of intents ( view intent and server intent ).
-View intents have the same workflow excepting dynamic conditions.
+View intents have the same workflow like views.
-For server intents you define it under the ``permissions`` key in the meta.json on it's intent.
+For server intents the dynamic conditions are excluded.
+You define the permissions under the ``permissions`` key in the meta.json on it's intent.
 Here is an example of defining intents permissions, e.g.:

 .. code-block:: javascript